webmakaka/labs.jsdev.org/website/00-index.md

 - <a href="https://github.com/webmakaka/TinyHouse-A-Fullstack-React-Masterclass-with-TypeScript-and-GraphQL" rel="nofollow">[NewLine] TinyHouse: A Fullstack React Masterclass with TypeScript and GraphQL [ENG, 2020]</a>

-- <a href="https://github.com/webmakaka/Microfrontends-with-React-A-Complete-Developers-Guide" rel="nofollow">[Stephen Grider] Microfrontends with React: A Complete Developer's Guide [ENG, 2020]</a>
+- <a href="https://github.com/webmakaka/React-and-Typescript-Build-a-Portfolio-Project" rel="nofollow">[Stephen Grider] React and Typescript: Build a Portfolio Project [ENG, 2021]</a>

 - <a href="https://www.udemy.com/course/sql-and-postgresql/" rel="nofollow">[Stephen Grider] SQL and PostgreSQL: The Complete Developer's Guide [ENG, 2020]</a>